blackberry/Community/README.md

 You are responsible to review changes coming from the community members for content.
 And, depending on the details of the legal arrangement, you may need to review those too.

-In general, when in doubt, get feedback from addition people.
+In general, when in doubt, get feedback from additional people.

 ## Staging Area